PushkarShinde/PushkarShinde/README.md

 </a>
 </br>

-## I'm a Student, an Aspiring Data Analyst, and a Business Intelligence Enthusiast!!
+## I'm a Student!!

-- 🔭 I pursued my Bachelor's from Rashtrasant Tukdoji Maharaj Nagpur University.
+- 🔭 I am pursuing Masters of Computer Application at National Institute of Technology Allahabad.
-- 🌱 I’m currently learning... everything, lol!
+- 🌱 I’m currently learning...
+C, C++, Java, DSA, Full stack Web Dev, Data Science and Analytics!
 - 👯 I’m looking forward to connecting with like-minded and curious individuals.
-- 🥅 2024 Goals: Learn Python for Data Analysis, AWS, and RPA using UiPath.
+- 🥅 2024 Goals: Learn Data Structures and Algorithms
-- ⚡ Fun fact: I didn't know what are YouTube, Facebook, and Instagram until I was 15!
+- ⚡ Fun fact: I didn't even know what are YouTube, Facebook, and Instagram until I was 15, lol!

 ## Languages: